TRILLION DOLLAR BABY: How Norway beat the oil giants and won a lasting fortune

 This book has not only provided a fine historical account of the development and exploitation of the massive oil resources within the territory of Norway, it can also be perceived as a ‘how to manual’ for resource endowed countries, which like Norway, want to reserve a greater share of resource development benefits for their people, however even if earnestly pursued, this outcome may not be as easily achievable in today’s world.

-Finally, as well as outlining an important period of history and providing a ‘how to’ handbook for countries which aspire to benefit from the Norwegian experience, it will be evident from this review that the book also provides a range of insights and valuable leads into important international challenges.
-For these reasons the book is highly recommended to the general reader, political and economic progressives and to people with an interest in the fields of international politics and economics.
+Finally, as well as outlining an important period of history and providing a ‘how to’ handbook for countries which aspire to benefit from the Norwegian experience, the book also provides a range of insights and valuable leads into important international challenges.
+The book is highly recommended to the general reader, political and economic progressives and to people with an interest in the fields of international politics and economics.

 A term the reviewer developed to encapsulate the systemic approach the Norwegian government followed in the development of its resource